oracle/node-oracledb/doc/src/api_manual/connection.rst

             If ``type`` is not set for IN or IN OUT binds its value will be derived from the type of the input data.
 It is recommended to explicitly set the type because null data will be assumed to be ``oracledb.STRING``.
 With OUT binds, ``type`` defaults to ``oracledb.STRING``.

             Commonly, ``type`` is set to a :ref:`node-oracledb Type Constant <oracledbconstantsnodbtype>` that matches the JavaScript type.
-Node-oracledb and the underlying Oracle client libraries then do a mapping to, or from, the actual database data type.
+Node-oracledb and the underlying Oracle Client libraries then do a mapping to, or from, the actual database data type.
 Since Oracle Database does not provide actual database type information prior to binding, some special cases need ``type`` set explicitly to avoid data conversion issues.
 For example, binding a String to an NVARCHAR needs ``type`` set to ``oracledb.DB_TYPE_NVARCHAR``.

             For each JavaScript and database type combination, the ``type`` property can be one of the values in the :ref:`executebindparamtypevalues` table.
 For example, if you are inserting data from a String into an Oracle Database CHAR column, then set ``type`` to ``oracledb.DB_TYPE_CHAR``.